- EAORA Constitution 2018 (32kb)

 h) The AGM shall be held on a Saturday after the last race, and shall be followed by the Annual Dinner and Prize-giving of the Association.

 History - The East Anglian Offshore Racing Association was established in 1950 to co-ordinate and encourage Offshore Racing by East Anglian Clubs.
 Today, EAORA has more than 23 Member clubs, including Associate members in Holland and Belgium, who sponsor around twelve races each season, for which they award their own trophies.
-Subject to eligibility (details below) any club member may compete in EAORA events.
+Subject to eligibility (See often asked questions) any club member may compete in EAORA events.
 Anyone interested in personalities and developments which make up the Association’s first half century should read ’50 Years of East Anglian Offshore Racing’ by Jan Wise, published by EAORA and available from the Secretary or Chairman.